Leofumagali/feedback-app/README.md

 node -e "require('bcrypt').hash('your-password', 10).then(console.log)"
 ```

-Don't forget to change 'your-password' to your real password.
+Don't forget to run this command inside backend folder and change 'your-password' to your real password.

 ---